sankeer28/Minimalistic-Calculator/README.md

 # Simple Calculator

 This project is a simple calculator built with HTML, CSS, and JavaScript.

+## Features
-It provides basic arithmetic operations like addition, subtraction, multiplication, and division.
-The calculator also supports decimal numbers up to 10 decimal places.
+- Provides basic arithmetic operations like addition, subtraction, multiplication, and division.
+- Supports decimal numbers up to 10 decimal places.
+- History of past operations

 The calculator is designed to be user-friendly and responsive, making it easy to use on both desktop and mobile devices.